 Faith and Doubt

 Modern folks the world over have been raising critical questions about God.
 Does God exist?
 Why might people think so?
 Does talk about “God” make any sense in today’s world?
 Are theistic religions wish-fulfillments and self-aggrandizing projections?
 Do they lead to immorality?
 Or could they lead to doing good things?
-While these questions can be difficult and/or intimidating to discuss with family, friends, or in the wider public sphere, in the safe space of the classroom we’ll investigate scholarly works relating to these questions, try out various trains of thought, and consider diverse viewpoints.
-In Faith and Doubt, we’ll use these important and controversial questions to explore and develop your critical thinking, writing, and communication skills.
+While these questions can be difficult and/or intimidating to discuss with family, friends, or in the wider public sphere, in the safe space of the classroom students investigate scholarly works relating to these questions, try out various trains of thought, and consider diverse viewpoints.
+In Faith and Doubt, students use these important and controversial questions to explore and develop their critical thinking, writing, and communication skills.